McMaster-Baby-Lab/handbook/pages/recruitment/recruitmentProcedure.md

 There are several possible outcomes when calling a family.
 Follow the path for each option to see the workflow of recruitment based on the parent's answer.

 1. Navigate to the _Schedule Studies_ or *Family Information* page
-2. Select the _Schedule a Study for this Child_ drop down menu
+2. Select the _Schedule a Study for this Child_ drop-down menu

 ### Family agrees, appointment time decided
-1. Confirm the childs name, date of birth, and age.
+1. Confirm the child's name, date of birth, and age.
 2. Confirm the parent's email
 3. Select *Confirmed* in the system
-4. Propose a study date/time based on experimenter's availability
+4. Propose a study date/time based on the experimenter's availability
 5. Enter the appointment date and time
 6. Choose experimenter (s)